i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/configuration/dropdowns/assistance.md

 - Responsible and technical group for the automatic assignment of tickets
-- Default category of the knowledgebase when you want to add a solution of a ticket
+- Default category of the knowledge base when you want to add a solution of a ticket
 - Visibility of the category depending on the interface (simplified/standard) or object